peter-james-allen/CustomerApi/README.md

 ## Next Steps
 There are a number of things that could be done to make this better.

-- Writing complete unit tests using NUnit for the CustomerList and integration tests for the CustomerController using WebApplicationFactory to create a test program and call the different endpoints and check that the CustomerList methods were being called by injecting a mock CustomerList object into the services.
+- Writing complete unit tests using NUnit for the CustomerList (I started this but did not have time) and integration tests for the CustomerController using WebApplicationFactory to create a test program and call the different endpoints and check that the CustomerList methods were being called by injecting a mock CustomerList object into the services.

 - Write frontend tests using a framework such as playwright that would test the UI is working correctly.